comparativechrono/query_ensembl_for_variant_info/README.md

-A simple API call to Ensembl with nicely formatted output using pandas
+Some simple API calls to Ensembl with nicely formatted output using pandas